decentralized-identity/ethr-did-resolver/README.md

 ## DID Document

-The did resolver takes the ethereum address, checks for the current owner, looks at contract events and builds a simple DID document.
+The did resolver takes the ethereum address, checks for the current controller, looks at contract events and builds a simple DID document.

 The minimal DID document for a an ethereum address `0xb9c5714089478a327f09197987f16f9e5d936e8a` with no transactions to the registry looks like this: